Prakash9944/node-excersice/mongodb.md

+# What is stages
+   * stages are independent and followed by doller sign

 # 1. What are some of the advantages of MongoDB

     * MongoDB supports field, range-based, string pattern matching type queries. for searching the data in the database